 How much does it cost to get started with Stella and Dot?

-You have to pay about $199 to get your startup kit, in addition to tax and shipping.
-You can pick out between $350 to $750 worth of jewelry and accessories to get started.
+You have to pay about $99 to get your startup kit (limited time promo), in addition to tax and shipping.
+You can pick out between lots of jewelry and accessories to get started.

 As a Stella and Dot stylist, you will also qualify for a 50 percent off discount if you want more jewelry in addition to what you got in your starter kit.